 For the 2021-2024 LCAP, JCCS will continue to develop and utilize a matrix of student goals and outcomes to track student progress toward academic, behavior, and social-emotional learning (Goal 1, Action 2).
 JCCS staff will continue to be trained in restorative practices, trauma informed practices, and reflective practices to create better relationships which will help low-income and foster youth students thrive (Goal 1, Action 2).
 We will send additional staff to trauma training (if needed) to provide in-depth support for unduplicated students (Goal 1, Action 2).
 JCCS will continue to employ instructional aides for the classrooms and the Refocus Room to support low-income and foster youth students needing extra help (Goal 1, Action 1).
 We will explore opportunities for Instructional Assistants to identify their strengths and professional development needs and provide for their continued support and growth.
 Paraprofessionals will be trained in, but not limited to, conducting home visits, motivational interviewing, brief interventions, mental health, and first aid (Goal 1, Action 2).
 JCCS will also continue to invest in the following programs to support low-income students' health, mental health and SEL: School Connect, and Teen Talk (Goal 1, Action 2).
 JCCS will contract for two full time probation officers (Goal 1, Action 5) and staff the Juvenile Hall class with a teacher to ensure optimal support is given to students who are incarcerated (Goal 1, Action 7).
-We will employ a fitness coach and staff for the after school program to help provide enrichment and support for all students but principally directed to low-income and foster youth students (Goal 1, Action 8).
-JCCS will continue to support and develop the mentorship/internship program (Goal 2, Action 6), provide Nimbus Arts (Goal 2, Action 7), and contract with Edmentum for credit recovery (Goal 2, Action 8) to provide more support as these programs engage students more in their schooling.
+We will employ a fitness coach and staff for the after school program to help provide enrichment and support for all students but principally directed to low-income and foster youth students (Goal 2, Action 7), and contract with Edmentum for credit recovery (Goal 2, Action 8) to provide more support as these programs engage students more in their schooling.
 From these increased and improved services, it is our expectation we will better meet the needs of our low-income and foster youth students more effectively.
 We will see a positive effect on our attendance rate and chronic absenteeism and fewer of these students will be referred to the Refocus Room multiple times in a week.
 We anticipate our suspension rate to decrease over time, more students will feel safe and connected to school as reported on the California Healthy Kids Survey (CHKS) and SEL surveys, and more students will be college and career ready as reported on the CA School Dashboard.